ahuacate/nas-hardmetal/README.md

      * `Apply`

 ### 3.04 Edit Synology NAS user UID's
+Synology DSM WebGUI Control Panel interface does'nt allow assigning a UID number when creating any new users.
+Each new user is assigned a random UID upwards of 1027.

-We need to edit the user UID's for users media, storm and typhoon.
+It seems Synology We need to edit the user UID's for users media, storm and typhoon so they are known.
 This must be done after you have completed Steps 3.01 --> 3.03.

 | Synology Username | Old UID | | New UID |
 | :---  | ---: | :---: | :--- |